 - Pollutant reduction.

-- Lowering energy use.
+- It lowers energy use.

-Extracting, refining, transporting, and processing raw material can have a substantial environmental impact.
-Recycling hazardous waste can result in less contamination of the air, water, and land caused by these methods.
+Extracting, refining, transporting, and processing raw materials can have a substantial environmental impact.
+However, recycling hazardous waste can result in less air, water, and land contamination caused by these methods.
 Additionally, recycling can help reduce greenhouse gas emissions (GHGs).

-Recycling hazardous wastes reduce the amount of energy required to source raw materials and make products.
-When energy demand is reduced, fewer fuels are burnt and fewer greenhouse gases (GHGs) are released into the environment, which can help mitigate the effects of climatic changes and reduce air pollution.
+Recycling hazardous wastes reduces the energy required to source raw materials and make products.
+When energy demand is reduced, fewer fuels are burnt, and fewer greenhouse gases (GHGs) are released into the environment, which can help mitigate the effects of climatic changes and reduce air pollution.

 Finally, hazardous waste recycling results in less hazardous material being sent for processing and recycling.
-This results in a reduction in the demand for hazardous waste dumps and landfills, as well as a reduction in the energy consumed by those systems, resulting in less pollution.
+This results in a reduction in the demand for dangerous waste dumps and landfills, as well as a reduction in the energy consumed by those systems, resulting in less pollution.

-Recycling Hazardous Waste in the United States:
+Recycling Hazardous Waste in the United States

-Safety Recommendations for Hazardous Waste Recycling
+Safety Precautions for Hazardous Waste Recycling